Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ### Data Import <a name="knn-import"></a>

-Again, since we saved our modeling data as a pickle file, we imported it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+Again, since I saved my modeling data as a pickle file, I imported it.
+I ensured I removed the id column, and I also ensured my data was shuffled.

-As with the other approaches, we also investigate the class balance of our dependent variable - which is important when assessing classification accuracy.
+As with the other approaches, I also investigated the class balance of our dependent variable - which was important when assessing classification accuracy.

 ```python
 # Import required packages